-Recognising that academic education and training in the field of disaster management requires a multidisciplinary approach, the Centre for Disaster Management was established in 2006, consolidating nearly sixty years of TISS's committed work in disaster situations and introduced a full-time, taught Masters' programme in Disaster Management in 2007 with 5 specialisations.
-In 2015, the Centre became a School and proposes 3 Centres and currently offers several programmes.
+Disaster Studies is emerging globally as a full-fledged academic discipline.
+As a field of practice it demands specialisation to meet with the ever-dynamic challenges posed by disasters.
+Recognising that academic education and training in the field of disaster management requires a multidisciplinary approach, the Centre for Disaster Management was established in TISS in 2006, with a generous grant from the Jamsetji Tata Trust.
+The Centre consolidated nearly sixty years of TISS's committed work in disaster situations and introduced a full-time, taught Masters' programme in Disaster Management in 2007 and during the last decade has conducted research and trainings in various areas.

 As scientific evidence linking climate change to the intensity and frequency of natural disasters mounts, countries face several developmental, financial and humanitarian challenges.
 The unequal burden of disaster mortality and economic losses on regions of low development highlights the need to examine cycles of resource degradation, poverty and conflict.
 These affect human well-being in complex ways.
 Stresses on water availability, agriculture and ecosystems, the potential for conflict over natural resources, population displacement and migration as the result of sea-level rise, natural hazards or other large-scale biophysical, ecological or social disruptions- are issues that the School is concerned about.
 The course work, research and field projects conducted by students and faculty members reflect these concerns.
 The School's work upholds principles of social and environmental justice and is concerned with human and ecological security.
 It aims at generating critical discourse around the way disasters and their management are conceptualised and theorised.